The monopolist's free boundary problem in the plane: Product selection remains Lipschitz up to the fixed boundary

-\begin{proof} The key energy comparison ideas are inspired by Caffarelli and Lions's proof of interior regularity \cite{CaffarelliLions06+} and its generalization~\cite{mccann2023c}.
+\begin{proof}[Proof {of Theorem \ref{thm:boundary-regularity}}] The key energy comparison ideas are inspired by Caffarelli and Lions's proof of interior regularity \cite{CaffarelliLions06+} and its generalization~\cite{mccann2023c}.
 However new ideas are required for perturbation near the boundary.
 We prove there exists $C$ depending only on $\epsilon$ and $\Omega$ such that for all $x_0 \in \Omega_{\epsilon}$ there holds

 Equivalently, there is some $r_0$ such that for all $r < r_0$ there holds $\sup_{B_r} (u-p_{x_0}) \leq Cr^2$.
 We emphasize that $r_0$ will be chosen small depending on quantities which the constant $C$ in \eqref{eq:c11-lim} is not permitted to depend on, however this does not affect the $C^{1,1}$ estimate\footnote{This is analogous to an estimate $\left\vert\frac{f(x+h)-f(x)}{h}\right\vert \leq C$ for all sufficiently small $h$ implying $|f'(x)| \leq C$ regardless of what dictates our small choice of $h$.
 It is interesting to note such an approach would not work for boundary H\"older or $C^{1,\alpha}$ estimates with $0 < \alpha < 1$. }.